J. Alexander Kueng, officer who kneeled on George Floyd's back, sentenced to 3 1/2 years in prison

 Kueng kneeled on Floyd's back during the restraint.
 Then-Officer Thomas Lane held Floyd's legs and Tou Thao, also an officer at the time, kept bystanders from intervening.
 All of the officers were fired and faced state and federal charges.

-Kueng, who is already serving a federal sentence for violating Floyd's civil rights, appeared at Friday's sentencing hearing via video from a low-security federal prison in Ohio, but he didn't make a statement.
+Kueng, who is already serving a federal sentence for violating Floyd's civil rights, appeared at Friday's sentencing hearing via video from a low-security federal prison in Ohio.
+When given the chance to address the court, he declined.
 The hearing was scheduled to take place Friday morning but was postponed to the afternoon due to technical difficulties.

+Floyd's family members had the right to make victim impact statements, but none did.

 As part of his plea agreement, Kueng admitted he held Floyd's torso, that he knew from his experience and training that restraining a handcuffed person in a prone position created a substantial risk, and that the restraint of Floyd was unreasonable under the circumstances.